A nuclear disc at Cosmic Noon: evidence of early bar-driven galaxy evolution

 Using three of the techniques described in detail in \S~ \ref{Sec2}, encompassing structure-enhancement and model-dependent approaches, we reveal the nature of the nuclear structure.
 These techniques are: unsharp masking, which enhances high spatial frequency substructures; 2D photometric decomposition, which involves the fitting of a three-component model composed of a disc, bar, and a central component representing the main stellar structures of the galaxy; and isophotal ellipse fitting to the isoluminance contours of the image, allowing one to obtain a radial ellipticity profile of the galaxy and its inner components.
 The photometric decomposition can also be used to produce residual images, often revealing substructures.

-The results from these analyses are shown in Fig. \ref{fig2}.
+The results from the analyses of the NIRCam filters F150W and F200W are shown in Figure \ref{fig2}.
+These two filters were chosen for their optimal balance between high spatial resolution and not being too `blue', where the main bar becomes too clumpy and a fit cannot be obtained.
 An elongated structure exhibiting a pair of symmetric `wings' resembling spiral arms $\approx 1.3$ kpc in radius, is enhanced in the unsharp-marked images.
 These images reveal a distinctive light deficit between the bar and this central stellar structure.
-The light deficit is important because it indicates a physical separation between the central stellar structure and bar, and thus, not simply a continuation of the bar towards the centre.
+The light deficit is important because it indicates a physical separation between the central stellar structure and the bar, and thus is not simply a continuation of the bar towards the centre.